tradecloud/tradecloud-docs-connectors/webhook-connector/order-events.md

 The buyer can request to reconfirm order lines.

-The supplier can either reconfirm or do a counter reopen request.
+The supplier can either reconfirm or do a reopen request.

 | OrderEvent                                 | Webhook Configuration                                |
 | ------------------------------------------ | ---------------------------------------------------- |